nycjing/juke-react-form/01-junior-phase/express-sequelize-review/README.md

       baz: function () {
         // `this` refers to the instance (lowercase 'd' dog)

-        // defines 'virtual' columnsn that DO NOT exist in the database,
+        // defines 'virtual' columns that DO NOT exist in the database,
         // but can be calculated on the fly.

         // For example, say we want to access a dogs 'fullName', which is its name + its breed like so: